 I’ve tested a 720p Roku TV, a 1080p Roku TV, and a 4K Roku TV, and all of them have performed as expected.
-At this point, I wouldn’t recommend a 720p TV (whether it be a Roku TV or any other kind of TV), simply because that level of picture quality is no longer industry standard.
+At this point, I wouldn’t recommend a 720p TV (whether it’s a Roku TV or any other kind of TV), simply because that level of picture quality is no longer industry standard.
 As I’ll discuss in our section on prices and value, I think it’s worth investing in one of the 4K models.

 When it comes to the finer points of picture quality, Roku’s TVs tend to be very solid.
 Analyzing TV picture quality often involves discussing high dynamic range (HDR) in general and black values in particular; the differences between the darkest shades of black can be tough for cheaper, HDR-less TVs to render.
 The 4K TCL 6-series that I tested could handle black values very well, particularly considering its price point.

 Having tested Roku TVs over a period of years, I have noticed that older models can slow down a bit as they age.
-The difference is relatively minor, and I doubt it will bother most users, but it does highlight one drawback to the all-in-one approach: With a Roku Ultra, you can buy the latest model for a hundred bucks and plug the new version into your old TV.
+The difference is relatively minor and I doubt it will bother most users, but it highlights one drawback to the all-in-one approach: With a Roku Ultra, you can buy the latest model for a hundred bucks and plug the new version into your old TV.
 With the Roku TV, the only way to get more up-to-date built-in streaming hardware is to buy a new TV.

 Roku TV Value